Submitted by: Nuclear Solutions, Inc.

 1. Nuclear Solutions, Inc. (NSOL) is pioneering the application of photonuclear physics for the treatment of nuclear waste and the safe, efficient generation of electricity.
 Development of this patented and patent-pending technology could result in the elimination of nuclear waste and a new generation of nuclear reactors that are able to burn their own waste.

 The application of photonuclear physics to nuclear waste is called Photodeactivation (a term coined by the inventor, Dr. Paul M. Brown).
 Photodeactivation involves the irradiation of specific radioactive isotopes to force the emission of a neutron, thereby producing an isotope of reduced atomic mass.
-These resultant isotopes can be characteristically either not radioactive or radioactive with a short half-life.
+These resultant isotopes are characteristically either not radioactive or radioactive with a short half-life.

-NSOL plans to capitalize on its patent and patent-pending technology by forming strategic alliances and joint ventures with well-established leaders in the nuclear industry.
+NSOL plans to capitalize on its patent and patent-pending technology by forming strategy alliances and joint ventures with well-established leaders in the nuclear industry.
 Continued revenue streams are expected through licensing of the technology with both upfront fees and ongoing royalties.

-2. NSOL's technology, the HYPERCON (TM) ADS process, is an electron accelerator-based photodisintegration process, incorporating the most recent advances in the photo-nuclear industry.
+2. NSOL's technology, the HYPERCON (tm) ADS process, is an electron accelerator-based photodisintegration process, incorporating the most recent advances in the photo-nuclear industry.

 3. The technology could be developed into new applications for remediation of nuclear waste.
 Industrially, it would operate at a sub-critical level, so the heat produced by the process could also be used to generate electricity in a safe and environmentally benign manner.